laura-eng-sys/python-microservices/README.md

 	-save and run python main.py, then open in the browser and do your search -also open the browser and add /docs or /wiki/(name you want)

+       3rd endpoint
+it is phrase/name in themain.py file
+also create a file test_main.py for this route install textblob in the rquirements.txt file adjust test section in the makefile add def phrase in the logic.py file